 Finally a new block building was built in 1951 at the west end of Water Street, where the department remains today.
 It was built with volunteer labor.
 A hall for Bingo with a kitchen was added in 1976.
 In 1980 a large apparatus building was added.
 In 1984 a storage garage was added at the back of the property.

 In the early days of the fire department, the alarms were announced by a single fire siren mounted on top of a pole at the West end of the village.
 This was set-off at the chief’s house after the phone was answered.
 If the Chief wasn’t available, the first fireman coming up Water St would stop and get the address from the Chief’s wife who would be standing outside the house waiting.
 When they got to the station they would write the location of the emergency on the blackboard for all later arrivals.
 In December 1972 the firemen purchased a “Fire Bar”.
 This allowed the emergency calls to simultaneously ring into several fireman’s houses.
 This was also tied into the pagers the members carried and could be alerted through them.
 In December of 1994, the county started up the 9-1-1 Dispatch Center, which we are still using today.

-The department presently has a contract for fire protection with the village of Bolivar and Lawrence Township for fire & EMS services, and the village of Zoar for EMS services only.
-Bolivar Volunteer Fire Department belongs to Stark and Tuscarawas County Fire Department Associations and has a mutual aid contract with both.
+The department presently has a contract for fire protection with the villages of Bolivar, Zoar and Lawrence Township for fire & EMS services.
+Bolivar Fire Department belongs to Stark and Tuscarawas County Fire Department Associations and has a mutual aid contract with both.
 Monday work nights keep the equipment and buildings up to par.